pasccom/PythonUtils/doc/testutils.rst

    * A :class:`tuple` or a :class:`list`: Each item corresponds to an argument of the test fixture function in sequential order
    * A :class:`dict`: Each element corresponds to an argument of the test fixture function depending on key.

+   *prop* allows to subsample the test.
+It can be:

+   * `'all'`: The test feature is run for all the data set
+   * A percentage as a string (e.g. `'50%'` ): The test feature is run at least for this percentage of the data set
+   * An integer (e.g. `2`): The test feature is run on this number of data elements

+   This parameter can be overriden for all tests by the environment variable `TESTDATA_PROP` (using the same values).

+   *sort* forces the sub tests to be executed in the order of the list (by default they are unsorted).
+   Sorting sub tests can be forced by the environment variable `TESTDATA_SORT` (whatever its value).

+   *addIndexes* is a :class:`list` of sub test indexes (beginning at `0`), which must always be run.

    Examples::

       @testData([